statmano/glitch-static-site-3-fastly/MIGRATE.md

 > ⚠️ Note that if you go through this flow for more than one site you’ll need to change the KV Store name in your `_migrate` scripts to avoid duplicates.

+## Working on your project

+If you make edits to your project in the Codespace, remember to commit them to your GitHub repo as the Codespace will only store them for a limited period of time.
+If you make edits to the repo, you'll need to sync your Codespace to pull them in.
+Check out the [GitHub docs](https://docs.github.com/en/codespaces/developing-in-a-codespace/using-source-control-in-your-codespace) for tips on working with your repository in a Codespace.

 ## If you’re using a domain through Fastly

 If you already have a domain for your site in a Fastly CDN service, you have two choices: